sergiocollado/potpourri/notes_kubernetes.md

 ### Replication Controller

- A replication controller allow us to have several instances of a pod, so in case a pod dies, a new one can replace it.
-Thus allowing us to have a high availability service.
+ A replication controller allows to have several instances of a pod, so in case a pod dies, a new one can replace it.
+Thus allowing to have a high availability service.

- A replication controller can help us also, when we want to have several pods, sharing work between them.
+ A replication controller can help also, when we want to have several pods, sharing work between them.

  A replication controller will monitor the specified pods, and in case any would fail, it would replace it by a new one.